Message-Passing Algorithms: Reparameterizations and Splittings: Previous Work

-Every factorization of $f$ has a corresponding graphical representation known as a factor graph.
-The factor graph consists of a node $i$ for each variable $x_i$ and a factor node $\alpha$ for each of the factors $\psi_\alpha$ with an edge joining the factor node corresponding to $\alpha$ to the variable node representing $x_i$ if $i \in \alpha$.
-For a concrete example, see Figure \ref{factfig}.
-The min-sum algorithm is a message passing algorithm on this factor graph.
+The min-sum algorithm is a local message-passing algorithm over a factor graph.
+During the execution of the min-sum algorithm, messages are passed back and forth between adjacent nodes of the graph.
 In the algorithm, there are two types of messages: messages passed from variable nodes to factor nodes and messages passed from factor nodes to variable nodes.
 On the $t^{th}$ iteration of the algorithm, messages are passed along each edge of the factor graph as follows: